ryanavri/gaia-fauna-report/README.md

 - **Satya Rizki Darmawan**
 - **Zana Pandya Pratisara**

 And heartfelt thanks to all the colleagues at OryxGaming.
-Our "Activities" have led to fruitful discussions and invaluable insights, all of which have been made possible by the dedication and expertise of our incredible team.
+Our "Activities" have led to fruitful discussions and invaluable insights.